Hemispherectomy: Potential complications

 The most common complication from surgery is hydrocephalus, a condition in which fluid accumulates within the brain, and this is often treated with a shunt to divert the fluid away.
-The rate of shunts following surgery ranges from 14–23%.
+The rate of shunts following surgery ranges from 14 to 23%.
 Other complications include wound complications, epidural hemorrhages, subdural hemorrhages, intraparenchymal hemorrhages, intracranial abscesses, meningitis, ventriculitis and venous thrombosis.
 Additional epilepsy surgery following hemispherectomy is rare (4.5%), but may be recommended if there is a residual connection between the two hemispheres that is causing frequent seizures.
 Mortality rates are low and estimated to be <1% to 2.2%.
 Most patients do not experience changes in cognition, but some individuals may be at risk.
 A visual deficit called contralateral homonymous hemianopsia is expected to occur in most patients, where the entire visual field contralateral to the removed hemisphere is lost.
 There is a risk of motor deficits, and this is variable.
 Other possible complications include infection, aseptic meningitis, hearing loss, endocrine problems and transient neurologic deficits such as limb weakness.